RedPillAnalytics/checkmate-examples-archive/obi/README.md

 # Checkmate for OBI Quickstart
-This Quickstart demonstrates the basic functionality of the Checkmate for OBI Build Framework, using version 12.2.1.4 of Oracle Business Intelligence.
+This Quickstart demonstrates basic functionality of the Checkmate for OBI Build Framework, using version 12.2.1.4 of Oracle Business Intelligence.
 The project folder includes sample OBIEE content from [SampleAppLite](https://docs.oracle.com/middleware/bi12214/biee/BIESG/GUID-7FCD90A3-E005-49BF-902F-30FBF9B41B07.htm#BIESG9340) already checked into the [`src/main`](src/main) directory.
 The repository also contains a [Docker compose](https://docs.docker.com/compose/overview/) configuration that provides an OBIEE 12.2.1.4 environment for walking through the Quickstart.

-Checkmate is built using [Gradle](https://www.gradle.org): a declarative, [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)-based build tool most commonly associated with building JVM-based software and [Android apps](https://developer.android.com/studio/index.html).
+Checkmate is built using [Gradle](https://www.gradle.org): a declarative, [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)-based build tool commonly associated with building JVM-based software and [Android apps](https://developer.android.com/studio/index.html).
 Specifically, Checkmate is a series of [Gradle Plugins](https://guides.gradle.org/designing-gradle-plugins/).
 The following OBI functionality exists in the [com.redpillanalytics.checkmate.obi](https://plugins.gradle.org/plugin/com.redpillanalytics.checkmate.obi) plugin: source control integration, content versioning and publishing, automated regression and integration testing, and automated deployments.

 A real delivery pipeline will likely have a Continuous Delivery server involved in this process, such as Jenkins, Travis CI, Google CloudBuild, etc. All of these CD servers have Gradle integration which makes Checkmate easy to use.
-But honestly, all CD servers also provide simple CLI integration for any tool, and this is the usual way we integrate Checkmate, especially when using [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) configurations.

 # Docker Compose for OBIEE
-We have configured all the necessary steps for building an OBIEE 12.2.1.4 environment on Docker for use with this Quickstart.
+We have configured all the necessary steps for starting an OBIEE 12.2.1.4 environment on Docker for use with this Quickstart.
 Beware: OBIEE is resource-intensive, and requires a considerable amount of memory and CPU for your Docker daemon.
-In my Docker configuration on my Mac, I set `CPUs:4` and `Memory:8GB`, but you might be able to make it work with smaller configurations.
+We recommend the following settings: `CPUs:4` and `Memory:8GB`.

 First, clone the repository from GitHub using your favoriate Git client, or use the command-line: